euclaise/axe/README.md

-lisp1 is a basic Lisp-like language interpreter that I wrote in a few hours.
+Axe is a basic Lisp-like language interpreter that I wrote in a few hours.

 I might keep expanding it at some point, I do want another scripting lang that I can use on Plan 9.